 His projects have been shown in Belgium, Brazil, Estonia, France, Germany, Iran, Italy, Spain, Portugal, Turkey, The Netherlands and USA.
 He has received various awards for his work, among which PDN’s Photo Annual, Emerging Talent Award at Reportage by Getty Images, Canon Young Photographers’ Award, Honorable Mention from the NPPA- Best of photojournalism, finalist for the Burn Emerging Photographer Fund, Marco Bastianelli Prize for the Best First Book and “Vittorio de Seta” prize for the director of the best documentary film at BIF&ST- Bari International Film Festival 2013.

-In 2013 he started working on “Souls of Syrians”, an ongoing multi-platform project which stems from the concern to document the effects of war on the life of Syria’s lost generation.
+In 2013 he started working on “Souls of Syrians”, an ongoing project which stems from the concern to document the effects of war on the life of Syrian youth.
 “Souls of Syrians” received the Italian Doc Screenings Development Award for best documentary film in 2015, the AP32- American Photography Awards in 2016 and was a finalist at Luchetta Prize in 2017.

 New projects are under and away in his home country, Italy, where since 2016 he has been working on “Green gold”, which aims to highlight the dynamics linked to the Cannabis business in Europe and to analyze the effects of Prohibition.
-The project has been published as cover story of 2017 June’s issue of National Geographic Italia and along with an interview on National Geographic Photography USA.
+The project has been published as cover story of 2017 June’s issue of National Geographic Italia and along with an interview on National Geographic Magazine.
 “Green gold” was also screened on September 2017 during the International Festival of Photojournalism “Visa pour l’image” in Perpignan, France.

 - “Bilder Nordic School of Photography”, workshop with Eugene Richards, 2011.